Australia and Vietnam

 November 2, 2023

-FE-V Team and key Vietnamese stakeholders on energy transition met to discuss the six energy themes and future pathways for FE-V Phase 2.
+FE-V Team and key Vietnamese stakeholders on energy transition met to discuss the six energy themes and future pathways for FE-V Phase II.

-A serie of intensive technical meetings between theme leaders and their Vietnamese counterparts to conduct the six peer-reviewed Collaborative Research Reports.
+The first technical meeting between theme leaders and their Vietnamese counterparts to conduct the six peer-reviewed Collaborative Research Reports (CRRs).

 Energy Transition Study Tour